erlihs/pinia-plugin-storage/DEV-README.md

 ## Notes

-- The plugin source is now in `/src` instead of `/demo/src/plugin`
 - Demo imports from `pinia-plugin-storage` package instead of relative paths
-- All TypeScript types are properly exported and available to the demo
 - The build outputs both ESM and CommonJS formats for maximum compatibility